Quantum coherent and measurement feedback control based on atoms coupled with a semi-infinite waveguide: Introduction

-In the quantum measurement feedback control, the measurement information of the quantum state can be used to remodulate the quantum system~\cite{zhang2017quantum}.
-Taking a one-bit toy model in quantum computation as an example~\cite{MFQECPractical}, the random bit-flip error has the effect of reversing the encoded qubit's value, then the state of the qubit can be measured according to the current with the given measurement rate, and finally the feedback control can drive a qubit to the desired state.
-During this process, quantum measurements can introduce random noise to the current value, and the quantum system dynamics should be modeled with the stochastic master equation~\cite{wiseman1994quantum}.
-The closed-loop control of the qubit is determined by the measurement and feedback strengths, the detector efficiency, etc., and can be optimized by tuning the smoothing filter for the measurement results~\cite{MFQECPractical,borah2022measurement}.
-A more widely used scheme is the three-qubit bit-flip code for quantum error correction~\cite{MFQECPractical,QECBeginner,threeBitQECCavity}, where the measurement feedback control generalized from the one-qubit case can detect and correct not only a single bit-flip error, but also the double flipping error events.
-Quantum measurement feedback control is also helpful for the generation of entanglement between qubits, especially for the enhancement of success rate and fidelity~\cite{martin2017optimal,sarovar2005high}.
-As proposed in Ref.~\cite{HamFeedEntangle}, the feedback Hamiltonian designed according to the weak measurement can guide the quantum system to the decoherence-free subspace, and this can further influence the strength of bipartite entanglement.
-Additionally, in the open quantum system with relaxation and dephasing effects, the designed measurement feedback can preserve the quantum system's coherence, i.e., the coherence between the ground and excited state of a single qubit~\cite{zhang2010protectingTAC}.
+In quantum measurement feedback control, the information obtained from measuring the quantum system can be utilized to regulate the quantum system~\cite{zhang2017quantum}.
+For instance, in a simple one-bit toy model for quantum computation~\cite{MFQECPractical}, the random bit-flip error can alter the encoded qubit's state.
+Subsequently, using the measurement information of the quantum system, the feedback control can steer the qubit towards the desired state.
+Throughout this process, quantum measurements can introduce random noise and the quantum system dynamics is described by a stochastic master equation~\cite{wiseman1994quantum,GZP19,GZP20}.
+The closed-loop feedback control performance of the qubit depends on the measurement and feedback strengths, the detector efficiency, etc., and can be optimized by tuning a smoothing filter for measurement results~\cite{MFQECPractical,borah2022measurement}.
+A commonly used approach is the three-qubit bit-flip coding for quantum error correction~\cite{MFQECPractical,QECBeginner,threeBitQECCavity}, where the measurement feedback control method generalized from the one-qubit case can detect and correct not only a single bit-flip error, but also the double flipping error.
+Quantum measurement feedback control is also helpful for the generation of entanglement between two qubits, with a higher fidelity compared with open-loop control~\cite{martin2017optimal,sarovar2005high}.
+As proposed in~\cite{HamFeedEntangle}, a feedback Hamiltonian designed based on weak measurement can steer a quantum system to a decoherence-free subspace, and this can further enhance the bipartite entanglement.
+Moreover, in an open quantum system suffering from relaxation and dephasing effects, properly designed measurement feedback can preserve the quantum system's coherence~\cite{zhang2010protectingTAC}.